alphagov/govuk-developer-docs/source/manual/alerts/low-available-disk-inodes.html.md

 parent: "/manual.html"
 layout: manual_layout
 section: Icinga alerts
-last_reviewed_on: 2017-10-04
+last_reviewed_on: 2018-04-12
 review_in: 6 months
 ---

-The inode usage on a box can be checked using:
+The inode usage on a machine can be checked using:

     df -i

-which will give an output like:
+which will give output like:

     Filesystem           Inodes  IUsed   IFree IUse% Mounted on /dev/mapper/os-root 3121152 151646 2969506    5% /